felho/growcery/README.md

 - [ ] User has to be added to the default organization until multiple ones are supported
 - [ ] We need to work out how a user is connected to an organization

+### Thing I was not able to do, so needs to be fixed later

+- [ ] The slade-in animation in the case of Sidebar through className.
+- [ ] The fade-in animation in admin/page.tsx.
+- [ ] Uninstall tailwindcss-animate and remove it from tailwind config.
+(I have it now only for debug purposes.)

 ## Decisions for feedback

 - [ ] I wanted to ensure in one place that if a user is not signed in, then they can't reach other parts of the app except the home page.
 I tried to do this with in the middleware.ts, but redirecting there resulted in error.
 Then I tried to do it in the layout, but it turned out that it not sure that a request is chained through the layout (like a middleware), so I dropped that idea.
 Finally, I managed to do it in the layout with the SignedIn and SingnedOut providers provided by Clerk.